shinchanat/ig/README.md

 # Challenge :

-  *Since python is used in the back end it will be more difficult to get the control of the hardware system.
+  * Since python is used in the back end it will be more difficult to get the control of the hardware system.

-# Limitations:
+# Current Limitations :

-   * It's slow due to python implementation .
-But still it can run as fast as python.
    * Everything is global.
    * Squig can'nt handle Errors.
    * No built-in function.